sinsunsan/open-source-architecture-toolkit/toolkit-summary.md

-# Good pratices for open source architecture and collaborative design projects
+# Toolkit for open source architecture and collaborative design projects

 Collaborative design, open source architecture are different terms that are not entirely interchangeable.